fodil13/stability-interface-TRAINER/README.md

 # How to select the interface of interest?

-First, the code will ask you which interface you want it train on, bellow are exemples of three different interfaces.
+First, the code will ask you which interface you want it to train on, bellow are exemples of three different interfaces.
 Between PROA (a toxin)-GLIZ (a Gt1b molecule), PROA-PROD (synaptotagmin 1) and PROD-GLIZ.
 The user will see all available interfaces and select them as he wish.
 Exemple of prompt:
  COMPREHENSIVE PROTEIN SEGMENT ANALYSIS:
    1. GLIZ (303 atoms)